Dawud-Shuaibu/fch-coursenotes/README.md

 ## 📚 Project Overview

-This project is a web-based platform designed for our college to simplify the distribution of course materials.
+This project is a web-based platform designed for a college to simplify the distribution of course materials.
 The goal is to allow lecturers to upload handouts, notes, and other learning resources, so students can easily access and download them online.

 ## 🚀 Features

-- Lecturer login and dashboard for uploading course materials.
+- Lecturer and Student login and dashboard for uploading course materials.
 - Organized storage by course, semester, or lecturer.
 - Student-friendly interface to browse and download files.
 - Search and filter options for quick access.